BotBlake/pyTAB/README.md

 ### NvEnc Driver Limit
 NVIDIA Limits their consumer grade GPU's maximum NvEnc Streams through the driver.
 Currently this leads to a super long runtime on NvEnc limited devices.

+> [!CAUTION]
-If you do use a NVIDIA consumer grade Graphics Card and have not done anything to circumvent the limit, its currently recommended to not Test on that device.
+> If you do use a NVIDIA consumer grade Graphics Card and have not done anything to circumvent the limit, its currently recommended to not Test on that device.
+Runtime on these devices will be significantly increased!